Structured Shrinkage Priors

-At least one set of priors can incorporate \emph{a priori} knowledge of structure and sparsity by additionally modeling elements of the inverse covariance matrix of $\bs \Omega$.
+At least one set of priors can incorporate \emph{a priori} knowledge of structure and sparsity by also modeling elements of the inverse covariance matrix of $\bs \Omega$.
 This includes the prior distribution that yields the fused lasso penalty $\lambda_1 ||\bs \beta||_1 + \lambda_2 \sum_{i - j = 1}|\beta_j - \beta_i|$ and priors that correspond to more general structured penalties of the form $\bs \beta'\bs Q^{-1}\bs \beta + \lambda ||\bs \beta||_1$ where $\bs Q^{-1}$ is positive semidefinite \citep{Kyung2010, Ng2011, DeBrecht2012}.
-These penalties corresponding to these priors are very popular, as they yield computationally feasible posterior mode optimization problems.
+The penalties corresponding to these priors are very popular, as they yield computationally feasible posterior mode optimization problems.
 Their main limitation is that relating the prior parameters $\lambda_1$ and $\lambda_2$ or $\bs Q^{-1}$ and $\lambda$ to the prior moments of $\bs \beta$ is prohibitively challenging.
-This makes it challenging for us to understand the exactly how flexible these priors are and makes specifying values or priors for these parameters difficult, as it is not possible to use moment-based empirical Bayes methods to set them and unclear how to relate the kind of \emph{a priori} knowledge we might have to their values.
+This makes understanding exactly how flexible these priors are and specifying values or priors for these parameters difficult, as it is unclear how to relate the kind of \emph{a priori} knowledge we might have to the prior parameter values.

 One last class of relevant priors are the structured normal-gamma priors introduced in \cite{Griffin2012} and \cite{Griffin2012a}, which are obtained by assuming $\bs \beta \stackrel{d}{=} \bs C \left(\bs s \circ \bs z\right)$, where $\bs C$ is a $p\times q$ rectangular matrix with $p < q$ and $s^2_j$ and $z_j$ are independent gamma and normal random variables, respectively.
 Both elementwise and structured shrinkage can be simultaneously encouraged by setting $\bs C = \left[\bs I_p, \bs D\right]$, where $\bs D$ is a $p \times \left(q - p\right)$ matrix with columns that encode groups of elements of $\bs \beta$ that should be penalized jointly.
-However, the theory that justifies the use of these structured priors is specific to generalizing a single class of common sparsity inducing priors, specifically independent normal-gamma priors.
+However, the theory that justifies the use of these structured priors is specific to generalizing independent normal-gamma priors.